-Carlos Matos is the investor whose viral 2018 speech at a Bitconnect conference in Thailand became one of crypto’s most enduring memes.
-His exclamation “Hey hey hey!
-Wassup Bitconnect!” — delivered with theatrical enthusiasm to a cheering crowd — captured both the absurd energy of the 2017–2018 bull market and the genuine human tragedy of retail investors who lost their savings in the Bitconnect Ponzi scheme.
+Carlos Matos is a New York-based investor whose impassioned speech at a 2017 Bitconnect conference in Thailand — culminating in the rallying cry “Hey hey hey!
+Wassup Bitconnect!” — became one of crypto’s most enduring memes, simultaneously capturing the uncritical euphoria of the 2017–2018 bull market and the genuine human tragedy of retail investors who lost their savings in a $3.45 billion Ponzi scheme.

 The Speech

-In October 2017, Carlos Matos — a New York-based investor — took the stage at Bitconnect’s annual conference in Pattaya, Thailand, and delivered an impassioned, high-energy speech about his experience with the platform.
-He spoke enthusiastically about financial freedom and his belief in Bitconnect’s lending platform before breaking into a rallying cry:
+In October 2017, Matos took the stage at Bitconnect’s annual conference in Pattaya, Thailand, and delivered an impassioned, high-energy speech about financial freedom and his belief in the platform’s “trading bot” returns.
+He concluded with a rallying cry:

 “Hey hey hey!
 Wassup Bitconnect!
 My name is Carlos Matos and I want to tell you something!
 Bitconneeeeeect!”